n-govindarajan/ellis-life-hd.github.io/pages/1-research.md

 We are passionate about tackling the latest challenges in the application of Artificial Intelligence and Machine Learning in the life sciences.
 Enjoy this overview of our research objectives.

 **Unsupervised / Semi-supervised / Self-supervised learning**
-**Challenge:** to tackle the lack of training dataIn medical imaging, and the classification of either cell types or diseases, there is no ground truth, and labelling data are sparse.
+**Challenge:** to tackle the lack of training data
+In medical imaging, and the classification of either cell types or diseases, there is no ground truth, and labelling data are sparse.
 This is a unique challenge in biological applications compared to other areas in AI research.

 **Explainability and uncertainty quantification**
-**Challenge:** the need for insights into models beyond (average) predictive performanceWe aim to derive causal and/or mechanistic insights and quantify model uncertainty.
+**Challenge:** the need for insights into models beyond (average) predictive performance We aim to derive causal and/or mechanistic insights and quantify model uncertainty.

 **Privacy aware and federated learning**
 **Challenge:** to preserve privacy while allowing aggregation of information